craftercms/docs/source/site-administrators/navigating-site-config.rst

 GraphiQL
 --------

-CrafterCMS provides built-in support for GraphQL to query content in any site without writing additional code.  **GraphiQL** is a simple GraphQL client that you can use in Crafter Studio to run GraphQL queries and explore the schema documentation for a site without the need of any other tool.
+CrafterCMS provides built-in support for GraphQL to query content in any project without writing additional code.  **GraphiQL** is a simple GraphQL client that you can use in Crafter Studio to run GraphQL queries and explore the schema documentation for a project without the need of any other tool.

 .. image:: /_static/images/site-admin/site-config-graphiql.jpg
-    :alt: Site Admin - Site Config GraohiQL
+    :alt: Site Admin - Project Tools GraohiQL
     :align: center
     :width: 60%